Healthy Homes Assessment Birchville

 building insulation inspection

-A comfortable, dry house is a healthy house
+A warm dry home is a healthy house

 Insulation Birchville

-Insulation requirements to meet the R-values required for your area
+Insulation needs to meet the R-values that are appropriate for your region.

-The "R" stands for thermal resistance and is a gauge of how well insulation can withstand heat flow.
-The more R-value is higher, the better the insulation.
+The "R" refers to thermal resistance and is a gauge of how well insulation resists heat flow.
+The greater the R-value, the better the insulation.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-Find out all the details about this Healthy Homes insulation standard.
+Find out all the details about the Healthy Homes insulation quality.

 Birchville Moisture Ingress & Drainage

-Find out all the details of The Healthy Homes moisture ingress and drainage standard.
+Find out all the details of the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection